 When – Friday 17th/ Saturday 18th November 2017

-Cost – Early Bird Prices run out 17th October 2017!
+Cost – Due to kind sponsorship = very competitive!
 Click on register to find out…

-Special Rates available to LASEM Clinical Network & all students
+Special Rates available to LASEM Clinical Network & all undergraduate students (will need to show student ID at registration)

 This session will be a facilitated panel discussion allowing delegates to pose questions in addition to that of our session moderators.
 The panel will consist of individuals from the disciplines below – keep your eyes peeled over the next few weeks as we will be adding names to this line up!!

-- Female Athletes – Kate Sheahan (AFLW player)
+- Female Athlete – Kate Sheahan (AFLW player)

-- Male Athletes – Brodie Summers (Olympic Mogul Skier)
+- Male Athlete – Brodie Summers (Olympic Mogul Skier)

 - Physiotherapists – Kate Beerworth, Randall Cooper, Mick Hughes, Adam Culvenor, Alanna Antcliff